ahamaz/sample-git-for-pluralsight/README.md

-# sample-git-for-pluralsight
+# Welcome to sample-git-for-pluralsight

-This is a sample repositiry for my java for eclipse course
+This is a sample repositiry for my java for eclipse course created for pull and push elements.